mcgibbon/sympl/docs/quickstart.rst

     plot_monitor = PlotFunctionMonitor(my_plot_function)

-That `Monitor` will be used to produce an animated plot of the lowest model level air temperature as the model runs.
+That :py:class:`~sympl.Monitor` will be used to produce an animated plot of the lowest model level air temperature as the model runs.
 Here we assume that the first axis is the vertical axis, and that the lowest level is at the lowest index, but this might be different for different models.